Fallot, Époisses, and the Last Kir at Last Call: Tomás Rivera's Guide to Eating Dijon Like a Burgundian

 Price: €18–28 for main courses

-Housed in a Renaissance building with carved stone caryatids, this bistro delivers classic Burgundian dishes without pretension.
+Housed in a Renaissance building with carved stone caryatids watching over the dining room, this bistro delivers classic Burgundian dishes without pretension.
 Their boeuf bourguignon (€24) simmers for 48 hours in Côte de Nuits wine until the meat surrenders completely.
-Pair it with a glass of Hautes-Côtes de Nuits (€6) for the definitive Burgundian comfort food experience.
+The sauce reduces to a dark, wine-dark intensity that stains the plate.
+Pair it with a glass of Hautes-Côtes de Nuits (€6) and understand why this dish became France's most exported recipe.
+It's not fancy.
+It's perfect.

 Mulot & Petitjean